Bill Gates once famously said, “If I were down to my last dollar, I would spend it on PR.”

 Poor Strategy/No Strategy

-If you are willing to avoid the most common PR mistake and commit to your investment, then the next step is to develop a roadmap to success.
+If you are willing to avoid the most common business PR mistake and commit to your investment, then the next step is to develop a roadmap to success.
 Any public relations strategy will need to take into account who the target audience is and what their needs are likely to be.
 Remember, you are not selling or pushing a product with PR but instead providing a solution.

 In this phase it is also crucial to understand your own brand.
 What is your value proposition, your key differentiators, your unique selling proposition and how do they align with how your competitors are positioned in the market?

 To reap the greatest success out of a public relations campaign, it is critical that you design a story for the brand that travels on a unique path, therefore standing out from the crowd.
 More tips on putting together good PR strategy can be found here.

 Of all the things in PR, this one is probably the most common of PR mistakes; a desire to only target the largest media outlets like Forbes, Entrepreneur or The Wall Street Journal.